davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ## Pronouns

 Pronouns are also really interesting.
 Subject and object pronouns are low at the start, and then rise gradually across the middle, and then kind of scramble at the end.
-Though, the subject pronouns seem to sort of plateau around 80%, whereas the object pronouns start to tick up:
+Though, overall, the subject pronouns seem to sort of plateau around 80%, whereas the object pronouns start to curve up a bit:

 ![](images/flat/prp-subject-object.png)

-The absence at the beginning, I guess, might have overlaps with the story about "a"?
-Characters first have to be introduced, before they can be substituted by prnouns - "A man named Robert" has to come before "he"?
+The absence at the beginning, I guess, might have overlaps with the theory about "a" as a proxy for "newness"?
+Before they can be referred to with pronouns, characters first have to be introduced with nouns - "a man named Robert" has to come before "he"?

 Whereas, possessives are all over the place at the start: